-A full-service moving company can safely pack a house full of belongings and load them, ship anything that can’t be transported by truck, provide special crating for fragile or oddly shaped items, offer climate controlled storage when there is overflow, and set up furniture and unpack items at the new location, if the client chooses to utilize each of these services.
+A full-service moving company can safely pack a house full of belongings and load them, ship anything that can’t be transported by truck, provide special crating for fragile or oddly shaped items, offer storage when there is overflow, and set up furniture and unpack items at the new location, if the client chooses to utilize each of these services.

 Things Houstonians Should Not Forget

 When you live in Houston, there is one major thing that makes life bearable in the summer months, A/C, and as you know, moving during a Houston summer can be difficult.
 There are a few things you should not forget.

 - Remember to sign up or move your electric service.
 Often you will need the service at both locations, and many of the electric providers in Houston will make that happen for their customer.
 It all depends on how your move is scheduled, but if you are able, we would recommend turning the utilities on a few days ahead of time.
 This way you can be sure to avoid mix ups and you aren’t left without power at your new home, which makes things far more difficult.